 Bookings For You are a luxury villa company with a difference.
 Embracing the culinary passions of their villa collaborators, I was invited to an Italian cooking masterclass with the owners of the Country Relais & Spa Le Capanne.

 In this post, I will be sharing more about their beautiful holiday rental in Tuscany, the passion behind Italian cooking, as well as provide the sought after recipes to wow your loved one this Valentine’s Day!

-There is something about Italian cooking that brings about connotations of love.
-Whilst I shamefully have not been to Italy myself, I have witnessed time and time again Italians love for food in films, which is often romanticised.
+Food is such an important part of the travel experience and there is something about Italian cooking that brings about connotations of love.
+I have witnessed time and time again Italians love for food in films, which is often romanticised.
 From early days watching the iconic Bella Notte scene in Disney’s Lady & The Tramp to my favourite Martin Scorsese film Goodfellas, food is the recipe that keeps a family together and is a paramount feature in so many films.